This page is from APP, the official source of professional practice for policing.

 For 24-hour tactical advice regarding slavery, servitude, forced and compulsory labour in relation to food and agriculture, contact the Gangmasters and Labour Abuse Authority (GLAA) on +44 (0)345 602 5020.
 For 24-hour tactical advice regarding human trafficking investigations, contact the MSHTU on +44 (0)84 4778 2406.

-For further information see APP Investigation, Managing scenes.
+For further information see APP on Investigation – Scene strategy.

 Officers attending the crime scene should:

 - consider their duty of care under the safeguarding procedures, and the health and welfare needs of victims